Why is my skylight algae growth

 Improve ventilation

-Ensure the skylight area has adequate airflow and ventilation to prevent moisture buildup and discourage future algae growth.
+Ensure your skylight has adequate ventilation to prevent moisture buildup and discourage future algae growth.

 Frequently Asked Questions